COMMERCIAL AND CORPORATE FLYING WITHIN THE EUROPEAN UNION

 EU base: Not possible.

-Consequently, an operator that sells tickets will be placed in this category C. This is not a catastrophe as any non-EU operator will normally fly back home immediately after the charter ends.
-It is not an option to take an extra rest or wait for a new charter within the EU before flying back home.
-A ticket-like payment or a group charter fee split between and invoiced to each person on-board the aircraft will give the same result.
+Consequently, an operator that sells tickets will be placed in category C. This is not a catastrophe, as any non-EU operator will normally fly back home immediately after the charter ends.
+It is not an option to take an extra rest or wait for a new charter within the EU before flying back.

 Important things to know about full importation

-Operators should be aware off that full importation includes a potential VAT and tax liability and requires onwards continuous correct worldwide economic activity as well as correct handling of any potential worldwide non-business use and non-commercial use; requirements that the TA procedure does not have.
-The statute of limitations is five years for full importation, and the use of the aircraft must worldwide stay fully compliant with current EU regulations until the end of this period.
+Operators should be aware that full importation includes a potential VAT and tax liability, requires continuous correct worldwide economic activity, and correct handling of any potential worldwide non-business use and/or non-commercial use.
+These requirements do not apply under TA.
+The statute of limitations is five years for full importation, and the aircraft’s use must stay fully compliant with current EU regulations worldwide throughout this period.

 How can we help?